Paul Goldschmidt Player Props: Cardinals vs. Astros

-On Wednesday, Paul Goldschmidt (.304 on-base percentage in past 10 games, 70 points below season-long percentage) and the St. Louis Cardinals play the Houston Astros, whose starting pitcher will be Cristian Javier.
-First pitch is at 7:45 PM ET.
+Paul Goldschmidt -- 3-for-5 with a home run and two RBI in his last game -- will be in action for the St. Louis Cardinals versus the Houston Astros, with J.P.
+France on the hill, on June 29 at 7:15 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Astros.
+He hit a home run while going 3-for-5 in his previous game against the Astros.

 Paul Goldschmidt Game Info & Props vs. the Astros